 Yes.
 AIS has more than 30 nationalities as part of the student body, with some students not able to speak English initially.
 In order to help the students reach their academic goals, AIS provides an exceptional English as Additional Language (EAL) program, which will be given after an in-depth observation is carried out by our highly experienced EAL teachers.

 AIS Jakarta offers scholarships annually, exclusively for Indonesian nationals, International Baccalaureate Diploma Programme.
 Applicants are required to complete an Application Form, provide school reports from the last two (2) years, and write an essay.
 Requirements may vary and will be announced upon opening.

 Financial assistance may be provided to families of students who have been enrolled at AIS for more than one year, and who pay the fees personally.
 AIS reserves the right to award financial support on a needs basis.

 The average class size is 18 to 22 students.

-The language of instruction for all subjects at AIS primary school is English, except for Indonesian Studies, which will be conducted in Indonesian language.
-In secondary school, language options include French, Japanese, Korean, Spanish and Italian.
+The language of instruction for all subjects is English, except for Indonesian Studies, which will be conducted in Indonesian.
+In secondary school, language options can include French, Japanese, Korean and Spanish.

 Yes.
 AIS is an inclusive school, and inclusion serves as one of the most important values at AIS.
 Students who have learning difficulties or are in need of special attention may be accepted to the Learning Support program after comprehensive observation is conducted prior to commencement.
-The Learning Support program at AIS has accepted students diagnosed as being on the autism spectrum, Down syndrome, ADHD, Asperger’s syndrome, global developmental delay, speech delay, dyslexia, etc.
+The Learning Support program at AIS has accepted students diagnosed as being on the autism spectrum, students with Down syndrome, ADHD, Asperger’s syndrome, global developmental delays, speech delays, dyslexia, etc.

-As a multicultural school, AIS has more than thirty nationalities from the five continents of the world.
+As a multicultural school, AIS has more than thirty nationalities represented in the school community.

 AIS provides a vehicle lane only for dropping or picking up the students at certain times.
 Cars are not to park inside the school area.